 Explaining ASD to siblings

-It’s a good idea to start explaining ASD to siblings as soon as you think they can understand, or as soon as they are old enough to notice their brother or sister is behaving differently.
+It’s a good idea to start explaining autism spectrum disorder (ASD) to siblings as soon as you think they can understand, or as soon as they’re old enough to notice their brother or sister is behaving differently.
 This helps children adjust to their sibling’s disability, and avoids mistaken ideas about ASD.

-As children get older and are more able to understand, you will find they need more information and will ask more complicated questions about ASD.
+As children get older and better able to understand, you’ll find they need more information and will ask more complicated questions about ASD.

 How to explain ASD